This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Zaviar Gooden, OLB, Missouri

 It was a disappointing season for the senior, but he bounced back to perform well in Mobile at the Senior Bowl.
 Gooden looked a lot better there than he did during the fall.
-He was extremely fast at the Combine and did well on the bench press (27 reps).
-However, Gooden did not play up to his athletic ability in college.
+Gooden was extremely fast at the Combine and did well on the bench press (27 reps).
+However, he did not play up to his athletic ability in college.

 8/29/12: Zavier Gooden was Missouri’s replacement for Sean Weatherspoon in 2010, and the sophomore had a solid debut.
 He led Missouri with 85 tackles, 7.5 tackles for a loss, three sacks, one forced fumble, two interceptions and two fumbles recovered.